What are your boats like?

 Where can I find a kayak or kayaker?

-We can provide a kayak and/or an experienced kayaker if needed for an additional fee with advanced notice.
+If you absolutely must use a kayak, we can discuss providing a kayak and/or an experienced kayaker for an additional fee with advanced notice.
 We also have access to a network of experienced Lake Tahoe kayakers for hire.

 Kayaks rent for ~$40/hour and some shops around Tahoe will not rent overnight.
 Swimmers are responsible for delivery and return of kayak rentals.